arctelix/.dotsys/README.md

 WARNING!
 --------

-THIS IS A WORK IN PROGRESS AND ONLY SUFFICIENTLY TESTED ON OSX WITH BASH!
+THIS IS A WORK IN PROGRESS AND ONLY SUFFICIENTLY TESTED ON MAC OSX WITH BASH!
 The infrastructure for all platforms exists, but has not been tested and will likely have platform specific issues that need to be tweaked.